 The stairs to the upper level are immensely steep, because reaching the kingdom of the gods was no easy task.
 Also known as Bakan Sanctuary, the upper level of Angkor Wat is open to a limited number per day with a queuing system.

 As the temples of Angkor represent a sacred religious site to the Khmer people, visitors are asked to dress modestly.
 It is not possible to visit the highest level of Angkor Wat without upper arms covered and shorts to the knees.
-Local authorities have recently released visitor 'code of conduct' guidelines and a video to encourage appropriate dress, as well as reminding tourists not to touch or sit on the ancient structures, to pay attention to restricted areas, and to be respectful of monks.
+Local authorities have visitor 'code of conduct' guidelines and a video to encourage appropriate dress, as well as reminding tourists not to touch, sit or climb on the ancient structures, to pay attention to restricted areas, and to be respectful of monks.

 Planning your trip